denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Adler, Alfred, and Harry Albertman.
 "Knitting Machine".
 US1927016A.
 New York, NY, filed August 1, 1922, and issued September 19, 1933.

+American Bar Association.
+“The $10,000 Typewriter.” *ABA Journal*, May 1966.

+Beauchamp, K. G. *History of Telegraphy*.
+London: The Institution of Engineering and Technology, 2001.

+Bishop, D.A., R.S.
+Heard, R.E.
+Hunt, J.E.
+Jones, and R.A.
+Rahenkamp.
+“Development of the IBM Magnetic Tape SELECTRIC Composer.” *IBM Journal of Research and Development* 12, no. 5 (September 1968): 380–98.

+Brackbill, Hervey.
+“Some Telegraphers’ Terms.” *American Speech* 4, no. 4 (April 1, 1929): 287–90.

+Camras, Marvin.
+“Magnetic Recording Tapes.” *Transactions of the American Institute of Electrical Engineers* 67, no. 1 (January 1948): 503–6.

 Casper, Louis.
 "Remote Control Advertising and Electric Signaling System".
 US1953072A.
 Richmond Hill, NY, filed September 9, 1930, and issued April 3,
 1934.